-The navigation keys may differ from one screen to another.
+Some of the navigation keys differ from one screen to another.

 4.2.4 Menu items

 The highlighted item on the menu bar displays the specific items for that menu.
 For example, selecting Main shows the Main menu items.

 The other items (Advanced, Power, Boot, and Exit) on the menu bar have their respective menu items.